InfluxDB Cloud data durability

 - Message queue backup: line protocol from inbound write requests within the last 96 hours

-- Historic backup: compressed TSM files
+- Compaction backup: TSM files

 The Recovery Point Objective (RPO) is any accepted write.
 The Recovery Time Objective (RTO) is harder to definitively predict as potential failure modes can vary.
 While most common failure modes can be resolved within minutes or hours, critical failure modes may take longer.
-For example, if we need to rebuild all data from the message queue backup, it could take 24 hours or longer.
+For example, if we need to rebuild all data from the TSM snapshots and message queue backup, it could take 24 hours or longer.

 InfluxDB Cloud has two data verification services running at all times: